Stability of local quantum dissipative systems: Main result

-In particular, consider the definition of $T_t^{\overline \Lambda}$ given in Observation \ref{obs:disjoint-region} for $\Lambda \subset \Gamma$ being a of disjoint union of balls.
-Then the previous Theorem implies that, if $\mathcal L$ is translation invariant and it satisfies global rapid mixing, it holds that
+In particular, consider the definition of $T_t^{\overline \Lambda}$ given in remark~\ref{obs:disjoint-region} for $\Lambda \subset \Gamma$ being a disjoint union of balls.
+Then the previous theorem implies that, if $\mathcal L$ is translationally-invariant and it satisfies equation~\eqref{eq:global-rapid-mixing} for each of the connected components of $\Lambda$, then it also satisfies the same equation (up to constants) for~$\Lambda$.

-The result and the proof we are going to present will only make use of this property instead of global rapid mixing.
-For non translational invariant systems, one could in principle check the scaling of $\eta(T_t^{\overline \Lambda})$ for all regions $\Lambda$ of this particular shape, and verify equation \eqref{eq:non-ti-grm} without having to require additional symmetries of the interactions.
+Finally, for translationally-invariant uniform families of Lindbladians, it is sufficient to satisfy equation~\eqref{eq:global-rapid-mixing} for lattices centered at the origin: $\Lambda = b_0(L)$, $L \ge 1$.